History of the BRP

 This re-investigation included his trench from 1960 that was excavated through the full stratigraphic sequence to bedrock.
 It was referred to in his records as Trench 1 (re-excavated by us in 2006 as BRP Trench 8), and produced Roman and prehistoric pottery as well as Neolithic flint from the base of the sequence.
 In addition the two Anglo-Saxon swords and axe came from this excavation.

 In addition to the West Ward and the Bowl Hole cemetery, the project has excavated in the village of Bamburgh and also within the Chapel of St. Peter in the Inner Ward of the castle, which revealed pre-Norman stone buildings.
-Our most recent work is a new landscape project in an area called the Bradford Kaims, located approximately 5 km west of Bamburgh.
-These excavations are focused on a prehistoric lake system and have revealed a fascinating and diverse set of discoveries of Bronze Age and Neolithic date.
+Take a look at what we found here: Inner Ward.
+We also ran a landscape project in an area called the Bradford Kaims, located approximately 5 km west of Bamburgh.
+These excavations focused on a prehistoric lake system and have revealed a fascinating and diverse set of discoveries of Bronze Age and Neolithic date.
+We completed our excavations here in 2016 and the results can be viewed here: Bradford Kaims Wetland Heritage Project.